OpenAgentsInc/v2/docs/migration.md

 - It handles the conversion of integer IDs to Convex's string IDs.
 - It derives `name` and `username` fields for users from their email addresses.
 - It maintains relationships between entities using Convex's ID system.
+- It handles potential null values for certain fields by providing default values.

 ### Running the Migration Script